Gradient regularity for nonlocal double phase equations

 \begin{corollary} Suppose $u$ fulfills the hypotheses of Proposition \ref{pro3-10}.
 Then we can find a small number $\delta$ such that one of the following conclusions must hold: \begin{itemize} \item There exists a nonnegative integer $N$ satisfying $\|\nabla u\|_{L^\infty(B_{2^{-n}})}\le (1-\delta)^{n}$ for $n=0,1,\cdots,N$.
 Moreover, there is such a vector $e\in \mathbb{S}^{d-1}$ that

 \item For $\alpha_0=\log_2(1-\delta)^{-1}$ and $C_0=(1-\delta)^{-1}$, it holds that

 \end{itemize} \end{corollary}

-\begin{proof} Let $L=\frac{1}{4}$ in Proposition \ref{pro4-1}.
-Now we can take small $r,\mu>0$ such that Proposition \ref{pro4-1} holds, and in turn we can use Proposition \ref{pro3-10} to fix $\delta>0$.
+\begin{proof} Now for $L=\frac{1}{4}$, we may take small $r,\mu>0$ such that Proposition \ref{pro4-1} holds, and in turn we can use Proposition \ref{pro3-10} to fix $\delta>0$.
 Hence from Proposition \ref{pro3-10} we know that if the second statement does not hold in Corollary \ref{cor4-4}, then there holds for some positive integer $N$

 and a vector $e\in \mathbb{S}^{d-1}$ for which